 According to a September 2015 study in Respiration, smokers with COPD were more aware of and worried about the health risks of smoking.
-They also reported higher levels of depression and less self-efficacy to keep from lighting up.
+They also reported higher levels of depression and less self-efficacy (or belief in one's ability to achieve goals, per the American Psychological Association) to keep from lighting up.
 Taking those differences into account may help those with COPD come up with smoking cessation treatments that stick, particularly if they work with a doctor or other professional.

-Subsequently, a large August 2016 study in the Cochrane Database of Systematic Reviews found evidence that smokers with COPD who receive a combination of high‐intensity behavioral support and medication are more than twice as likely to quit as people who receive only behavioral support.
-(The researchers did not determine whether any specific form of behavioral support is better than another for COPD-afflicted smokers.)
+A large August 2016 study in the Cochrane Database of Systematic Reviews found evidence that smokers with COPD who receive a combination of high‐intensity behavioral support and medication are more than twice as likely to quit as people who receive only behavioral support.
+(The researchers could not determine whether any specific form of behavioral support is better than another for COPD-afflicted smokers.)